 Personal circumstances which may prevent submission of, or attendance at assessments on the required date Example of appropriate evidence Major, unplanned and verified changes in work commitments that could not be rearranged.
 Employer letter providing evidence of significant change of employment circumstances.
 Highly contagious illness : for example swine flu/norovirus/gastroenteritis/Covid-19 where the medical advice is to stay at home and not visit a doctor.
 An application may be submitted with self-certification evidence if it is not possible to obtain any third-party evidence.
 However, if evidence is available to the student it should be submitted and cover the period of Absence (e.g. notification of positive test and request to self-isolate).
 Students who are the primary carer for a disabled person and something unexpected has affected their ability to submit.
 Medical certification (doctor's note, hospital letters, hospital appointments).
 Independent evidence of serious personal disruption e.g. letter of corroboration from relevant organisation, counsellor.
 Students with Disabilities where either: they are affected by other illnesses or events disproportionately because of their disability; the condition is fluctuating or episodic; or; the disability, mental health condition, medical condition or Specific Learning Difficulty (e.g. dyslexia) has been diagnosed since the module's enrolment.
 Medical certification (doctor's note, hospital letters, hospital appointments).
+A staff evidence form or Assessment plan signed off by a member of Hartpury University staff authorised to do this.
 If evidence of a requirement for reasonable adjustments is provided too late to be taken into account in the delivery or assessment of a module.
 Corroboration from a Dyslexia Adviser or Disability Adviser.
 Religious observance Scheduled examinations only: where a student misses an examination due to participation in collective worship, abstinence or a ritual.
 One or more of the following: a. a letter from a religious leader (giving their title and role) explaining the nature of the obligation and how it impacts on the student; b. a personal statement by the student explaining the nature of the obligation and the way in which it impacts on their assessment calendar supported by independent evidence such as a published timetable of festivals or events showing the date, time and nature of the observance.
 Unplanned or unexpected circumstances associated with gender reassignment or transition Medical certification (doctor's note, hospital letters, hospital appointments).
 Independent evidence of serious personal disruption e.g. letter of corroboration from relevant organisation, counsellor.